First, why are you writing a business plan? Usually, the reasons fall into one of the following areas:

 - Review your financial performance if you’re already up and running

-- Set your sales goals and create a budget for your expenses
+- Set your sales forecast and create a budget for your expenses

 - Once you’re up and running, be sure to hold regular plan review meetings to ensure you stay on track

-For most people pitching a bank or an investor, a standard business plan will be the required format for the business plan.
+For most people who are pitching a bank or an investor, a standard business plan will be the required format for the business plan.
 This is the version of the plan these investors are most familiar with, and the version that will give them the most information.
+It contains all the needed business plan components that banks and investors expect.

 If you want to increase your chances of getting funded, follow this format.
+Check out our definitive guide on how to write a business plan.
 You can also download a free business plan template here, or use LivePlan to walk you through writing an investor-ready business plan.

 - Go into more detail here about the problem and why it is worth solving